 Video Games: I don't play a lot of video games.
 When I do I like games that tell an immersive story that I can get into: usually RPGs, adventure games, & survival horror like Resident Evil.
 Recently, I've been playing The Witcher II, Skyrim and Fallout: New Vegas.
 My current gaming obsession though is Life is Strange, an indie title by Dontnod and published by SquareEnix.
 It takes place in a HS and revolves around a student named Max that can control time through the use of Polaroid pictures taken with her camera.
 Needless to say, she makes a mess and nearly destroys humanity.

 TV: My TV viewing is all over the place, with the exception that I don't watch reality-TV, rarely watch televised sports, and only watch TV news programming if there is something actually going on.
 (So much of TV news is just sensationalist filler to maintain a 24-hour broadcast-news-cycle.)
-Some shows I like(d) are/were: Broadchurch, Elementary, The Blacklist, Supernatural, Constantine, Jonathan Strange and Mr. Norrell, Six Feet Under, The Magicians, Doc Martin, Sherlock, Orphan Black, Mr. Robot, Ray Donovan, Fargo, Penny Dreadful, Black Sails and Hannibal.
+Some shows I like(d) are/were: Broadchurch, Elementary, Black Mirror, Supernatural, Jonathan Strange and Mr. Norrell, Six Feet Under, The Magicians, Doc Martin, Sherlock, Orphan Black, Mr. Robot, Ray Donovan, Fargo, Penny Dreadful, Black Sails,

 Music: Everything?!
 I listened to a lot of folk at my last job and I'm kind of burnt-out on it.
 But beyond that, I'll listen to just about anything as long as I can get into the lyrics and narrative of it.

 Food (Cuisine): Spanish, Indian, Afro-Caribbean, Mediterranean & fruit.
 Also, pasta--always fresh pasta.
 Oh...and good bread with real butter.
 I almost forgot about cheese.
 I have a great love-affair with cheese.